Code-Institute-Submissions/ParaBytes-Portfolio_Project-1.2_html-css/dev_doc.md

 - Initially, the idea was a personal portfolio webpage, but due to a lack of JavaScript knowledge, it shifted to a simple company landing page focused on Penetration Testing, a personal interest.
 - Research was conducted to understand the content and structure needed, based on other companies in the Penetration Testing industry.
 - A basic wireframe was created to outline the initial layout.
-- The project's file and folder structure, including index.html, style.css, and README.md, were set up on the same day.
+- I set up the project's file and folder structure, including index.html, style.css, and README.md, on the same day.

 ## Project Progress: November 19th